SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-02-night-of-the-living-beta-binomials.md

 Editor this is a good anxiety relieving process.
 But we've modeled an over-simplified world.

-There are more than 2 candidates in most jurisdictions, and thus a significant spoiler effect (Ralph Nader in 2000, anyone?).
+__The sad facts:__ There are more than 2 candidates in most jurisdictions, and thus a significant spoiler effect (Ralph Nader in 2000, anyone?).
 There is, sadly, an Electoral College and it severly biases voting in the US towards Republicans representing rural, sparsely populated, conservative districts.
 The backup for the Electoral College, voting in the